isabella232/media-analytics.en-1/help/sdk-implement/track-ads/track-ads-overview.md

 >[!IMPORTANT]
 >
->Do not increment the video player playhead during ad playback!
+>Do not increment the media player playhead during ad playback!

 The following sample code utilizes the JavaScript 2.x SDK for an HTML5 media player.